 There were no significant changes to versioning in the SQL Server 2012 release.
 Administrators should continue to use versions to manage snapshots of their models over time.

-In order to manage data within your organization effectively, you may be required to create versions of the data stored within a model.
+To manage data within your organization effectively, you may be required to create versions of the data stored within a model.
 In MDS, the data in all entities within each model is versioned simultaneously.
 A benefit of this design is that you can manage relationships between entities without worrying about time and version.
 A side effect of this design is that entities in different models cannot interact with one another.

 MDS does not version metadata changes.
 Any changes to the model structure affect all open and committed versions.
 If an attribute or entity is deleted, for example, all history for that attribute or entity is lost from all versions forever.
 When you need to maintain historic data, we suggest that you use security permissions to hide attributes or entities instead of deleting them.
 You can also hide attributes by setting the display width to zero or by not adding them to attribute groups.

 When you add an attribute or entity, the model structure is updated in all versions as well.
-You can add the corresponding data to any version of the model; if you add data to a later version, the structure exists in the earlier versions but the data does not.
+You can add the corresponding data to any version of the model; if you add data to a later version, the structure exists in the earlier versions, but the data does not.

 Sometimes users and downstream systems need to be certain that all data has been validated and reviewed.
 Because MDS allows incomplete members to be added to the system and encourages users to manage the data creation and correction workflow from within MDS entities, it may not be reliable for external production systems to use open or locked versions.
 Only committed versions ensure that all members in every entity within the model have passed all business rules successfully.
 Once a version is committed, no additional changes can be made to the data, and the status of the version cannot be changed.